Heymity/MolecularLibCore/README.md

 ### SerializableDictionary&lt;TKey, TValue&gt;

 ![](Media/SerializableDict.png)
 As it is commonly known, unity serializes Lists, but not Dictionaries.
 But what is a serialized dictionary if not 2 lists, one for the keys, and one for the values?
 That’s exactly what the SerializableDictionary<TKey, TValue> does!
-Right before unity serializes the class, it converts its dictionary to two list, keys and values, which are than serialized by unity.
-Then just after deserialization those lists are converted back to a dictionary.
+Right before Unity serializes the class, it converts its dictionary to two lists, keys and values, which are then serialized by Unity.
+Then just after deserialization, those lists are converted back to a dictionary.
 It also comes with a neat editor drawer!
 It will look like this in the inspector (if the variable is public or has [SerializeField]):

 ### Timers